-In 2017 I have also started to study general/theoretical linguistics (i.e. not regarding any one particular language, but the phenomenon of language itself) and I am now already in the M.A.-phase.
+Between 2017 and 2024 I have finished an additional M.A. degree at the University of Tel Aviv (besides my Magister-degree from Munich) in general/theoretical linguistics (i.e. not regarding any one particular language, but the phenomenon of language itself).